Warlord-10/Warlord-10/README.md

-- 👋 Hi, I’m @Warlord-10
+- 👋 Hi, I’m Deepanshu Joshi, 18 years old and currently a Computer Science student.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and along with that HTML and CSS
-- 💞️ I’m looking to collaborate on AI
-- 📫 How to reach me ...

 <!---
 Warlord-10/Warlord-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.